 - We respect that some participants may misinterpret the actions of adults and find good intentions to be intrusive or intimidating.
 Though an RPS representative will always explain their actions to a participant, they would desist if the participant continues to show unease, and find a different method of imparting information.

 - As the RPS wants to celebrate and promote the musicians with whom it works, it may sensitively look to photograph, record or film participants in projects.
 In all cases, it will notify them (and their guardians where appropriate) in advance of the nature, purpose and intended outcomes of such activity, and strive to exclude any individuals who may be averse to such measures.
 Recorded or filmed footage will only relate to the artistic purposes of the project, and material derived will only be used for the purposes expressed.
-The RPS will ensure any guests invited to fulfil photography, recording or filming are aware of the sensitivity involved and that they adhere to this policy.
+If RPS staff are photographing, recording or filming an activity, they will usually do so with RPS equipment.
+In exceptional circumstances where they may need to use their own device – such as a smartphone – for this, they will transfer the material gathered to the RPS office file system and remove all such materials from their own device by the end of the next working day.
+The RPS will ensure any guests invited to fulfil photography, recording or filming are aware of the sensitivity involved and that they adhere to our Safeguarding Policy.
 We will ask that partner organisations do the same of any equivalent guests they engage.

 - When working in partnership, our Designated Safeguarding Person will always discuss partners’ own safeguarding procedures with them prior to activities, ensuring we comply as appropriate, sharing our own policy to ensure they comply with it in return.
 In any case, we will uphold all aspects of our own policy on any collaborative project.